-The thermally enhanced DCA package is based on the 56-pin HTSSOP, but includes a thermal pad (see Figure 12) to provide an effective thermal contact between the IC and the PCB.
+The thermally enhanced DCA package is based on the 56-pin HTSSOP, but includes a thermal pad (see Figure 15) to provide an effective thermal contact between the IC and the PCB.

-The PowerPAD package (thermally enhanced HTSSOP) combines fine-pitch surface-mount technology with thermal performance comparable to much larger power packages.
+The PowerPADTM package (thermally enhanced HTSSOP) combines fine-pitch, surface-mount technology with thermal performance comparable to much larger power packages.

 The PowerPAD package is designed to optimize the heat transfer to the PWB.
-Because of the very small size and limited mass of an HTSSOP package, thermal enhancement is achieved by improving the thermal conduction paths that remove heat from the component.
+Because of the small size and limited mass of an HTSSOP package, thermal enhancement is achieved by improving the thermal conduction paths that remove heat from the component.
 The thermal pad is formed using a patented lead-frame design and manufacturing technique to provide a direct connection to the heat-generating IC.
 When this pad is soldered or otherwise thermally coupled to an external heat dissipater, high power dissipation in the ultrathin, fine-pitch, surface-mount package can be reliably achieved.

-Thermal Methodology for the DCA 56-Pin, 2×15-W, 8- $\Omega$ Package

-The thermal design for the DCA part (e.g., thermal pad soldered to the board) should be similar to the design as in the following figures.
-The cooling approach is to conduct the dissipated heat into the via pads on the board, through the vias in the board, and into a heat sink (aluminum bar) (if necessary).
+Thermal Methodology for the DCA 56-Pin, 2×15-W, 8- $\Omega$ Package soldered to the board) should be similar to the design in the following figures.
+The cooling approach is to conduct the dissipated heat into the via pads on the board, through the vias in the board, and into a heatsink (aluminum bar) (if necessary).